jeff-tabios/JTStories/README.md

 - Sample Unit tests for Stories View Model to test for data transformation

-This sample combines the following: POP, MVVM, Generics, Decorator, Facade, Mocking, Data binding using closure
+This sample combines the following: POP, MVVM, Generics, Decorator, Facade, Mocking, Data binding using closure, Dependency Injection